fusion94/fusion94.org/_posts/2026-01-04-bourbon-rye-wheat.md

   - american
   - bourbon
 description: >-
-  This guide takes a deeper, more deliberate look at the relationship between whiskey and bourbon, moving beyond quick definitions into why those definitions exist and how they shape what ends up in your glass.
+  This post takes a deep dive into the world of American whiskey, explaining how mash bill composition (corn, rye, or wheat) influences the taste, mouthfeel, and character of bourbon, rye, and wheated whiskeys.
+By breaking down their shared foundation and unique grain-driven traits, it helps readers understand and choose spirits that match their personal palate.
 date: 2026-01-04 10:04 -0500
 image: "/images/bourbon-rye-wheat.webp"
 ---